PrinceX04/odisha-ai-website/content/conferences/2025/index.md

 ## About

-Odisha AI Conference 2025 is the sixth international congregation of Odias in AI/ML, academicians, policymakers, linguists, business executives, investors, entrepreneurs and those working towards positively intervening in people’s lives through AI.
+Odisha AI Conference 2025 is the sixth annual international congregation of Odias in AI/ML, academicians, policymakers, linguists, business executives, investors, entrepreneurs and those working towards positively intervening in people’s lives through AI.

 **Conference Date:** 11th October, 2025
 **Time:** From the first light of the day to the last.